 Central Government is reviewing the regulation and supply of drinking water, wastewater and stormwater (the three waters) in New Zealand.
+The Three Waters Reform Programme is being led by the Department for Internal Affairs.

 The review, which began in 2017 and was sparked by the campylobacteriosis outbreak in Havelock North in 2016, and has already delivered new legislation and the creation of Taumata Arowai, a new Water Services Regulator, to oversee and enforce a new drinking water regulatory framework, with additional oversight of wastewater and stormwater networks.